`fr

 of the plant from its hair-fine roots to the veins at the tips of its leaves.

-Now, the goal of my work is to create art that conveys this awareness of Buddha's
+Now, the goal of my work is to create art that conveys this awareness of

 existence in all things.